 The birth of a comprehensive diabetes program for children and youth at the University of Florida

-A veteran and champion of the DCE organization, we asked Dr. Rosenbloom to share his perspective about the history behind the development of a comprehensive diabetes program for children and youth at the University of Florida:
+A veteran and champion of the UF Diabetes Institute, we asked Dr. Rosenbloom to share his perspective about the history behind the development of a comprehensive diabetes program for children and youth at the University of Florida:

 “Before my arrival in Gainesville in summer 1968, children with diabetes were managed by the pediatric nephrologist who had left a few months earlier, and the diabetes camp was run by an internist endocrinologist on the faculty of UF.
 The nearest other pediatric endocrinologists were in Augusta Georgia, Miami, and Birmingham Alabama, and only the one in Augusta did diabetes!
 When I opened the file cabinet containing the charts of the patients with diabetes, I found only six files.
 In those days, most pediatric diabetes was taken care of by internists, general pediatricians, and general practitioners.